tolgaBLC/profit-maximizer/README.md

 **Your contract is now ready to use.**

-To use the contract you can do any of the following:
+To use the contract you can do the following respectively:

 Provide numbers of items bought and sold to the contract from each account